hcpa/rpi-mmalcam/README.md

 - test with sample image w/o noise
 - otimized GPU_FFT by using the symmetry of real-to-complex DFTs, saves around 50%
 - makefile sets suid for mmalyuv.
 It's convenient but a security risk
+- use real-world star pics.
+YEAH!

 Todo
-- use real-world star pics
 - stabilize after failed fft_gpu -> seems like camera access is not returned in case of gpu error
 - control callback / set camera parameters like exposure time, white balance, iso